aisingapore/PeekingDuck/CONTRIBUTING.md

 ## Code of Conduct

-Please take a look at our [code of conduct](CODE_OF_CONDUCT.md) and adhere to the rules before contributing.
+Please take a look at our [code of conduct](CODE_OF_CONDUCT.md) and adhere to the rules.
+Note that actions will be taken against individuals who violate our rules.

 ## Types of Contribution

 Help us keep discussions focused by checking if there already exists a thread pertaining to your issue before creating a thread.
-We reserve the right to reject contributions if there
+Duplicate threads will be redirected to existing ones.

 ### Report a Bug